 L136: It’s at the beginning of this section that it should be specified that light transmission measurements was performed in the lab.
 L151 is too late.
 On that note, in the supp material maybe, a picture of the setup could be a good addition.
 I’m just mentioning this as I found it a bit difficult to follow how it was performed (I’m obviously not a specialist).

 This was added at the beginning of the section.
-A photo of the experimental set up was added in supp material.
+A photo of the experimental set up was added in supplementary material.

 Results